Holidays & Hot Dogs – keep your dog healthy and hydrated this summer

 Hot sunny weather is something most of us look forward to.
 Make sure your dog looks forward to it too by keeping them healthy and hydrated!

 A British Veterinary Association survey in 2019 revealed that almost two-thirds of vets (64%) reported treating animals being affected by heat-related conditions during the summer of 2018 (There are no figures for 2019 due to a change in system.).

 Dogs to really watch in hot weather:

 - Flat faced or brachycephalic dogs such as pugs, bulldogs and Pekinese often have breathing difficulties which is exacerbated by hot weather

 - Dogs with thicker coats such as German Shepherds, Huskies or Chow Chows.
-These breeds should have a groom in the summer to thin out their coats
+Ideally, they need a groom in the summer to thin out their coats

 - Bigger dogs such as St Bernards